Bangsund: History

-The village of Bangsund was the administrative centre of the old municipality of Klinga which existed from 1891 until the dissolution of the municipality in 1964.
+The village of Bangsund was the administrative centre of the old Klinga Municipality which existed from 1891 until the dissolution of the municipality in 1964.

-One of Bangsund's resources was the "Bangdalsbruket" sawmill.
+One of Bangsund's economic resources was the "Bangdalsbruket" sawmill.
 The mill burned to the ground in 1907 and was rebuilt in 1910.
 The sawmill was then used until 1980 and is said to have been one of the biggest sawmills in Northern Norway.

-The Northern 1/2 (or Bangsund Farm North) became the Grav Farm when in Halvor Julius Bangsund and Pauline Ingebrigtsdatter Selnes’s deed, Pauline handed over the farm to her son Halvor and son-in-law August (husband of Anne Bangsund), used in community of those two owners.